The patients and families were so happy when I could just ask them how they were.

-Pokhara is the home of our Nepalese programme and we recommend taking advantage of the language lessons available in the house which take place twice a week.
+Pokhara and Kathmandu are the homes of our Nepalese programme and we recommend taking advantage of the language lessons available in the house which take place twice a week.
 The culture is tolerant of tourists, despite only receiving them for 4 decades or so, and it is imbued with the spirituality of Hindu and Buddhist traditions.
 This means it’s important to dress and behave respectfully particularly at temples and holy sites.
 The tribes in the region have their own diverse cultures and dialects which you may get a taste of if you take part in the wonderful Village Experience.

 - Don’t point with your finger but rather use your whole hand or your chin.

 - ‘Yes’ is communicated by tilting your head from side to side.
 Shaking your head to say ‘no’ may be interpreted as ‘yes.’
 A better gesture is to shake your palm as if you’re adjusting a bracelet.